Sara-Hamilton/igpay-atinlay/README.md

 * If the first consonants include "qu", move the "u" along with the "q".
 Don't forget about words like "squeal" where "qu" doesn't come first!

-* For words beginning with "y", treat "y" as a consonant._
+* For words beginning with "y", treat "y" as a consonant.

+### Specifications

 1. The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.
 * Input Example: 3